Skip to main content

 ImmunoLin

 Imagine colostrum minus the dairy, and you've got the gist of what ImmunoLin is.
 More specifically, it's a branded serum-derived immunoglobulin and protein isolate derived from cows.
-Not a great deal of research has been done on ImmunoLin, but the compositional breakdown suggests its potential efficacy is similar to, if not greater than, colostrum’s.
+Not a tremendous deal of research has been done on ImmunoLin, but the compositional breakdown suggests its potential efficacy is similar to, if not greater than, colostrum’s.
 According to one supplemental study, it has an IgG concentration of 46-53%, the same growth factors as colostrum, minimal fat, and zero lactose.
 Also, instead of lactoferrin, it has transferrin, which is structurally and functionally similar to the former.
 Given its characteristics, ImmunoLin may be the best colostrum substitute for people who are allergic to dairy or severely lactose intolerant.

 Probiotics (For gut health)